-Playr Audibly 2.6.3 Instruction Manual
+Playr Audibly Instruction Manual

 How to Perfect Syncing

 In Audibly 2.6.3, there are two new features for syncing.
 The first is Hotspot Mode.
 If there is not a WiFi network available that all of the devices can share, this new feature is available so the broadcaster can become a personal hotspot for all of the speaker devices.
 Go into the Settings app on your device and turn on the personal hotspot.
 Connect all of the devices to the hotspot that you want to use as speakers.
 Last, switch on Hotspot Mode in Playr Audibly settings.
 Now the broadcaster can work without a local WiFi network.
 Hotspot mode is also interesting because all of the speakers skip the router and jump straight to the main device as the main network.
 This means it could have potentially better results than the usual way of all being on the same WiFi network.
-The next feature is Long Sync.
-This new sync feature is a completely different syncing experience.
-The default syncing syncs all of the devices instantaneously.
-With long sync enabled, the syncing takes about 3 seconds.
-Instanteaneous syncing is already very accurate, but long sync can sometimes provide more accurate results.
-Both are unique syncing experiences and could be preferred for different reasons.

 In Audibly 2.6.2, there is a new feature called Automatic Offsets, which is switched on by default.
 This feature is a new layer to the syncing system and provides a very good audio quality.
 The Network Audio Latency Tuning setting is always useful, even if Automatic Offsets is on.
-The best way to test Audibly is to leave the slider at the default value or 0.00, and to play some music.
+If your configuration is not syncing properly, the best way to test Audibly is to leave the latency slider at the default value or 0.00, and to play some music.
 If syncing is not completely perfect, try adjusting the Network Audio Latency a bit to the right.
 Adjust by 0.01 increments to find the best sound to you.
 You can even adjust by 0.005 for the slightest extra quality.
 Test how it sounds on 0.00.
 Test a few different values.
 You can open settings while the music is playing to adjust the latency slider before pressing the sync button.
 Also, you can switch Automatic Offsets on and off just to make syncing more customized.
 The latency setting has different default values if Automatic Offsets is on or off.

 There are many reasons you may want to adjust the Latency.
 Maybe the Sync sounds close to perfect or perfect, but you want to fine tune the sync to be even more perfect and specific to your Audibly configuration.
 The sync could also be slightly off due to a number of complex reasons.
 The default Latency settings in Audibly should be just fine for most Audibly configurations.